AlexPijyan/STEPWISE/README.md

 ```

 # Example
-Suppose we generate data according to `Example 1` from the file `Simulation` with `N = 400` and `p = 1000`, where the response variable follows `Gaussian` distribution.
+Suppose we generate data according to `Example 1` from the file `Simulation_examples` with `N = 400` and `p = 1000`, where the response variable follows `Gaussian` distribution.
 The following code illustrates the utilization of the `STEPWISE` function:

 ```
 library("STEPWISE")